 First and most importantly, at the end of October, I will be leaving London for good.
 I’ve finally made up my mind and I should have done so earlier: the longer I was here, the more I was aware I would never love this city.
 I will be back in Bologna for a couple of months and then move on to Sweden at the beginning of 2018.

 You can probably imagine this change involves lots of work, stress and worries.
 Until I settle again my language learning won’t be a top priority, unfortunately.
 It will hopefully be my way to unwind, though.

 So what have I done in September?

 Unpredictably, September was focused on French.
-I had the opportunity to try some free online classes on Lingoda and I am oh so happy I accepted.
+I had the opportunity to try some free online classes on Lingoda (affiliate) and I am oh so happy I accepted.

 It was a positive experience that reminded me how much I love this language and helped me assess my current level and my limits.

 I am standing at a solid intermediate level: I can understand pretty much everything I read and most of a conversation.
 I have some gaps in grammar that I believe I can fix with some focused reviews.
 Most importantly, I need to acquire vocabulary and more complex structures to bring my French production to the next level.
-This is kind of a fun phase, because I can do so through authentic materials.
+This is kind of a fun phase because I can do so with authentic materials.

 Swedish didn’t get much attention for September, but I studied some sentences every day with Memrise or Duolingo.
 Yay for little good habits at busy times!